daniel-payne/pharos-coding-exercise/README.md

 # Notes

+This is _NOT_ how I would layout production code, it needs more work on typescript types, and cutting out code into UTIL functions to reduce every file to a max of 50 lines : makes it more maintainable.

 I use ": any" for all types until i know more about how the function works then "funnel down" the types

 I add "[key: string]: any;" to app props ant type definitions until i narrow down the object and how it is used

-I always use "<div className="SpendSelection">" on my outer component, and almost never use fragments : so testers can reason about the code that generates the HTML
+I always use `<div className="SpendSelection">` on my outer component, and almost never use fragments : so testers can reason about the code that generates the HTML

 I always start my components as